Good governance to be hallmark of new PPP govt, says Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The PPP Chairman Bilawal Bhutto Zardari has said that his party is confident to form the next government in Sindh and its primary focus would be good governance and better performance.
+KARACHI: PPP Chairman Bilawal Bhutto Zardari has said that his party is confident of forming the next government in Sindh and its primary focus would be good governance and better performance.

 Bilawal said the PPP has always struggled for strengthening democracy and the Parliament and pledged that the PPP would use the parliamentary forum to advance its ideology and ideals.
 He said despite difficulties and pre-poll pressures on the candidates and workers, the PPP fared much better in 2018 general elections than 2013.
 He said some opposition parties were considering to boycott the new parliament but the PPP convinced them to join the Parliament and fight for democracy, though we also have reservations over the election process.

-He said Mohatarma Fatima Jinnah also struggled shoulder to shoulder with her brother during the freedom movement for an independent Pakistan.
-He said the nation is indebted to Mader-e-Millat for her struggle to uphold the democratic ideals of Quaid-e-Azam Mohammad Ali Jinnah.

-KARACHI: The PPP Chairman Bilawal Bhutto Zardari has said that his party is confident to form the next government in Sindh and its primary focus would be good governance and better performance.
+KARACHI: PPP Chairman Bilawal Bhutto Zardari has said that his party is confident of forming the next government in Sindh and its primary focus would be good governance and better performance.

 Bilawal said the PPP has always struggled for strengthening democracy and the Parliament and pledged that the PPP would use the parliamentary forum to advance its ideology and ideals.
 He said despite difficulties and pre-poll pressures on the candidates and workers, the PPP fared much better in 2018 general elections than 2013.
 He said some opposition parties were considering to boycott the new parliament but the PPP convinced them to join the Parliament and fight for democracy, though we also have reservations over the election process.